meierh/Embedded_System_Hands_On_I/Task_5/readme.md

 More detailed insights into the data track can be gained by using the FilterDesignAnalysis/postProcessingAcceleration.py script in combination with the data file FilterDesignAnalysis/AccelerationDataTrack.csv
 FilterDesignAnalysis/FFTPlot*.png show the effect of the filter on the amplitudes measured my the accelerometer.
 Our filter is effectively able to dampen low frequencies below 0.2Hz.
 The static gravity is dampened away.
 The intermediate frequencies are kept.
-This proofs that our filter design was succesful.
+This proofs that our filter design was successful.

 ## 5.5 Choice of Filter Implementation

-Advantage analoge filter:
+Advantage analog filter:
 - Can be implemented cheaply with electric components without the need for computation power
-- No compilcation by the necessity to pay attention to the digital frequency
+- No complication by the necessity to pay attention to the digital frequency
 - No additional components necessary to bridge the analogue to digital gap

 Advantage digital filter:
 - Can be implemented by software and therefore easily changed
-- Easy implementeation of high order filters only limited by memory consumption
+- Easy implementation of high order filters only limited by memory consumption
 - Components can not change their values due to age